 I guess another area like this is death.
 With rare exception, you don’t get to choose.
 And despite your best efforts, your objections to it probably won’t make a whole lot of difference.
 Your objection to the ruling, unless raised in the most

 formalistic of ways will actually make the outcome worse and could make it a whole lot worse.

 Strangely, the loss of party autonomy is the beauty of the system.
 It breaks the log jam.
 What happens when people don’t agree?
 They aren’t stuck forever.
 They get a trial.
 They will get divorced.
 They will win, or lose custody.
 The money will exchange hands.
 Win, lose or draw the parties are handed a result that moves them on.
 “Next?” says the Judge as one group moves from counsel table and the next group moves

 in.
 The Judge moves on.
 The parties move on.

 So, back to the story, in this case one party does not move on.
 At least figuratively, that party remains at counsel table saying, “but no. I don’t agree.
 You can’t make me.”
 In short, that party is telling the Judge, “I don’t respect or acknowledge your authority.”

-Do you remember that scene in Butch Cassidy and the Sundance Kid when Butch and Sundance run out of their hold-up in Bolivia with guns blazing?
-Yeah, what happens next in court looks something like that.
-It isn't pretty.
-And it isn't productive.
+Do you remember that scene in Butch Cassidy and the Sundance Kid w]ien Butch and Sundance run out of their hold-up in Bolivia with guns blazing?
+Yeah, “1hat happens next in court looks something like that.
+It isn’t pretty.
+And it isn’t productive.

 You want to remain in some semblance of control?
-Hash out some sort of an agreement.
+Hash out some sorts fan agreement.
 Shy away from people in black robes.

 Otherwise, cast your boat out upon the waters without the benefit of sale or even paddle.
 You could wind up paradise, but you might wind up in Bolivia, instead.